Marcos-Contreras/angular-router/README.md

-# AngularAPI
+# Angular Router

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.2.2.
-Project developed based on the Platzi's Angular API course.
+Project developed based on the Platzi's Angular Router course.
 It uses the Platzi fake API for testing.
-<br/>URL to the project with Firebase hosting: https://angular-api-1f225.web.app/
+<br/>URL to the project with Firebase hosting:
 <br/>URL to the Plazi fake API: https://api.escuelajs.co/docs

 ## Development server